 Recent years have shown the incredible potential of virtual currencies and tokens.
 Just as every new technology does, virtual currencies face obstacles and uncertainties that affect their market price substantially.
 As discussed in this chapter, the uncertainty about the legal framework that applies to virtual currencies and tokens is still a major hindrance to their development and adoption in the market.

 i Financial market regulators

-The financial market in Belgium is regulated by two autonomous supervisory bodies, namely the Financial Services and Markets Authority10 (FSMA) and the National Bank of Belgium (NBB).11 The FSMA and NBB are in charge of supervising and monitoring companies operating in the Belgian financial market, and they each have clearly defined roles.
+The financial market in Belgium is regulated by two autonomous supervisory bodies, namely the Financial Services and Markets Authority8 (FSMA) and the National Bank of Belgium (NBB).9 The FSMA and NBB are in charge of supervising and monitoring companies operating in the Belgian financial market, and they each have clearly defined roles.

-The FSMA protects the interests of Belgian financial consumers, and is responsible for supervising financial products, financial information published by companies and financial service providers.12 In the context of virtual currencies, the FSMA also 'warns consumers of the risks that using and holding virtual currencies entail'.13
+The FSMA notably protects the interests of Belgian financial consumers, and is responsible for supervising financial products, financial information published by companies and financial service providers.10 In the context of virtual currencies, the FSMA 'warns consumers of the risks that using and holding virtual currencies entail'.11

 ii Regulatory framework governing financial markets

-As there is no virtual currency-specific legislation on securities and investments in Belgium, we elaborate on the existing legal framework that applies to securities and investments.
-This framework governs financial instruments, investment instruments and financial products, and assesses if and to what extent it applies to virtual currencies and its market participants.
+As there is no virtual currency-specific legislation on securities and investments in Belgium, the existing legal framework that applies to securities and investments is reviewed hereunder.
+This framework governs financial instruments, investment instruments and financial products and may potentially apply to virtual currencies and its market participants.